 The climate science is clear: we need to reduce greenhouse gas emissions as much as possible and remove historic and unavoidable emissions from the air in order to reach a global net zero.
 Zero Emissions Day, which falls on 21 September, was created to highlight the harm that is caused by CO₂ emissions and to try and give the world a break from fossil fuels.
 Of course, this is one of the most important environmental days in the year for Climeworks!
 By becoming a Climate Pioneer, you can permanently remove your personal CO₂ emissions for Zero Emissions Day or reduce them year-round.

 11 December is International Mountain Day.
 Mountains are not only important recreational areas that offer spectacular views, they also host around half of the world’s biodiversity hotspots.
 Moreover, they provide freshwater to a large part of the world’s population.
 However, as glaciers continue to melt at an unprecedented rate, which is for example clearly visible in Switzerland, the country where Climeworks has its headquarters, freshwater supply comes under pressure.
 Raising awareness for the importance of mountains and the need for sustainable mountain tourism is what International Mountain Day is all about.

-Environmental days give visibility to specific issues that might otherwise not be on top of people’s mind, which can lead to more information seeking behaviour or even an increase in donations, as one study has shown.
+Environmental days give visibility to specific issues that might otherwise not be on top of people’s mind, which can lead to more information-seeking behavior or even an increase in donations, as one study has shown.
 However, regardless of the environmental calendar, you can make an impact every day by becoming a Climate Pioneer.
-By subscribing to our carbon dioxide removal service, we will remove CO₂ in your name, permanently and safely.
+By subscribing to our carbon dioxide removal service, we'll remove CO₂ in your name, permanently and safely.